 - Teaching the Socratic Discussion in History DVD Curriculum (also available via streaming at no extra cost to members of the Classical Historian’s Dolphin Society)

 Basic American Government by Clarence Carson (Not sold by The Classical Historian)

 - Lessons for the Young Economist by Robert P. Murphy (Not sold by The Classical Historian)

-Parents or teachers leading the is course need to first watch the Socratic Discussion in History DVD Curriculum to learn how to lead the conversations.
-If they are already familiar with the methodology, this can be skipped.
+Parents or teachers leading this course need to first watch Teaching the Socratic Discussion in History to learn how to lead the conversations.
+If they are already familiar with the Socratic methodology, this can be skipped.
 For parents who prefer not to teach the course themselves, a live course is available through The Classical Historian Online Academy.

-Each week, students will participate in Socratic discussions, write notes, and sometimes write essays on topics such as:
+Each week, students will participate in Socratic discussions and sometimes write essays on topics such as:

 - Is the United States of America in a political crisis or is it not?

 - Based on your research of the U.S. Constitution and other evidence, which branch of the American government is the strongest?

 - What are the two most important rights in the Declaration of Independence?